What's it like to be an Executive Assistant?

 How to become an Executive Assistant

 - Consider completing a relevant VET qualification.
-This could be a Certificate III in Business Administration (BSB30415) or Certificate IV in Business Administration (BSB40515) or a higher qualification such as a Bachelor of Business Administration can open a broader range of career options.
+This could be a Certificate III in Business (Administration) (BSB30120) or Certificate IV in Business (Administration) (BSB40120).
+Alternatively, a degree such as a Bachelor of Business Administration can open a broader range of career options.

 Explore related qualifications